 1980s

-John Thomas Ferrington develops a love, reputation, and affinity for pinot noir.
+John Thomas Ferrington develops a love, reputation, and affinity for Pinot Noir.
 He brings Burgundy budwood cuttings from grand cru vineyards in Montpellier and plants them on the toe of a slope on the eastern edge of what is now Ferrington block B.

 -